 Our Ethos and Values

-At Dorchester Primary School we believe that the nurturing and pastoral care of children is fundamental to them achieving excellence, and we want our children to be happy and to know that they are appreciated and valued.
+At Dorchester Primary School we believe that the high quality teaching , alongside the nurturing and pastoral care of children, is fundamental to them achieving excellence.
+We want our children to be happy and to know that they are appreciated and valued.
 Our community is centred around care; we care passionately about the children who come to us and want the very best for each and every one of them.
 We help children to learn how to care for themselves, care for others and care for our world.

 Our ethos is underpinned by a set of values.